Stella (album): Recording

 Recording took place from mid-1983 to mid-1984 at the band's Yello Studio on the shore of Lake Zurich.
 Blank had purchased two new synthesizers in 1983, a Yamaha DX7 and a Roland JX-3P, but the album was mostly written and created using the equipment he already owned, a Fairlight CMI Series II sampler along with an ARP Odyssey synthesizer, the Linn LM-1 and Oberheim DMX drum machines, a Roland VP-330 Vocoder Plus, a Lexicon Hall reverb unit and a Framus guitar.

 With the album ready to be mixed, Yello decided to try the new digital mixing process instead of the standard analogue process, and in August 1984 they visited Hartmann Digital Studio in Untertrubach Germany where engineer Tom Thiel began mixing the album.
 However, Yello abruptly cancelled the sessions after just ten days, unhappy with the sound of the album.
 Meier explained that the duo felt that the songs were losing their soul, saying, "Getting technically more experienced was leading us onto a slick perfectionist track.
 We even went to a German digital studio to do the most perfect remixes on a digital machine with the SSL Desk and the rest of it.
 And we had to learn, a difficult process for us, that perfection is just a way to escape from having nothing to say...
 With Stella we were being dragged down by an excess of perfection."
-Blank later said, "All the balances were wrong and the dynamic was lost, so I did lots of remixes again in Zurich to save this album".
-The group returned to their studios in Zurich and Blank started the process of remixing the tracks himself, with the exception of "Desert Inn" which he felt was acceptable as it was, "Blue Nabou" which the duo had already decided would not appear on the album and hence there was no urgency to improve it, and "Angel No" because Blank did not have time to mix it to the standard that he wanted.
+Blank later said, "All the balances were wrong and the dynamic was lost, so I did lots of remixes again in Zürich to save this album".
+The group returned to their studios in Zürich and Blank started the process of remixing the tracks himself, with the exception of "Desert Inn" which he felt was acceptable as it was, "Blue Nabou" which the duo had already decided would not appear on the album and hence there was no urgency to improve it, and "Angel No" because Blank did not have time to mix it to the standard that he wanted.
 With the delay in mixing, the album's provisional release date of 1 October 1984 could not be met, and in order to avoid being lost among the Christmas releases, a new release date in January 1985 was set.